gatsbyjs/homepage-starters/plugins/datocms-plugin/docs/setup.md

    yarn setup
    ```

-   This will run a script to populate your DatoCMS project's data model.
+   This will run a script to populate your DatoCMS project's data model and create `.env.development` and `.env.production` files for you.